Aerendir/bundle-features/Resources/docs/Features/Differences-Between-Countable-and-Rechargeable.md

 `free_recharge` and FreePack
 ----------------------------

-While it is possible to set in the default subscription the initial quantity of a `RechargeableFeature` units, this is not possible for a `CountableFeature`.
+While it is possible to set in the default subscription the initial quantity of a `RechargeableFeature` units, this is not possible in for a `CountableFeature`.

 But for a `CountableFeature` is possible to set a FreePack while this is not possible for a `RechargeableFeature`.